mikefulb/alpacadsc/docs/source/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The DSC driver uses Python 3.7 and depends on <insert python web framework>
 web framework to implement the REST API server needed for Alpaca.
 The *pyserial*
-module is used for commincating with serial devices.
+module is used for communicating with serial devices.

 Currently the driver assumes an ALT/AZ arrangement for the telescope.
 It would
 be possible to support a RA/DEC arrangement (like a German Equatorial Mount (GEM)),